-To cope, The Handmaiden plants the seeds of spontaneity through personal expression, flooding with sparkles of emotional rapture and glee, little iconoclastic particles like the undeniably fleshy crunch of a peach being devoured on a smash-cut to the exploitation-influenced framing of the infamous lesbian sex scenes.
+To cope, The Handmaiden plants seeds of spontaneity through personal expression, flooding with sparkles of emotional rapture and glee, little iconoclastic particles like the undeniably fleshy crunch of a peach being devoured on a smash-cut to the exploitation-influenced framing of the infamous lesbian sex scenes.
 On the latter, among The Handmaiden’s greatest rebellions is refusing only to treat its women as ornaments in a Hitchcockian cage or a stylistic prism.
 It does treat them that way initially – again, a mimetic of the world they live in.
-But it also re-equates them to their agency in both mental and bodily terms, even in ways as simple as the camera stopping the pitiless advance of narrative to observe the fluctuating emotional registers and vestigial longings dueling in the women’s minds, foregrounding them as emotional and conscious beings rather than pliable playthings in a story, totems to an allegory about repression.
+But it also re-equates them to their agency in both mental and bodily terms, even in ways as simple as the camera stopping the pitiless advance of narrative to observe the fluctuating emotional registers and vestigial longings dueling in the women’s minds, foregrounding them as emotional and conscious beings rather than pliable playthings in a story, mere totems to a wider allegory about repression.

 The crowning achievements of this dialectic of liberation and imprisonment, and the dueling acmes of the film’s bubbling attitude of boiling sexual vigor, are its two lesbian sex scenes.
-Well, one sex scene, perceived twice, the embodiment the film’s distaff duality: puritanical at first and then emancipatory in its licentiousness, chaste and then feral.
+Well, its one sex scene, perceived twice, the embodiment the film’s distaff duality: puritanical at first and then emancipatory in its licentiousness, chaste and then feral.
 But it might be the brief attempted heterosexual sex scene toward the end that registers most deeply as a masterclass in foregrounding the conflicted emotions of the woman rather than the feelings of the man.
-The camera, lingering on her puzzled and frankly bored countenance, tips its glass to her and what her face knows to be true that the man is hopelessly unawares of.
+The camera, lingering on her puzzled and frankly bored countenance, tips its glass to her and what her face knows to be true that the man is hopelessly unaware of.
 The Handmaiden understands the agency of the oppressed mind that is aware of the world, cognizant of their current situation, in ways their oppressor never could be.

 Who are the subjects of the film whose passions are both acquiescent to social codes and allowed moments of genuine mental and physical escape?
 One is Hideko (Cho Jin-woong), a Korean woman held semi-hostage – as most woman have been throughout history via norms of social propriety and the ensconcing of women to the private sphere – by her uncle.
 The other is Nam Sook-hee (Kim Tae-ri), Hideko’s newest in a line of personal maids, who develops and sensuous affection for Hideko that is very much requited.
 The trouble is that Nam also happens to be in disguise, and her true identity is a partner to a con-man, posing as Count Fujiwara come to woo and marry Hideko, to recommit her personal fortune to himself, and then have her committed to an insane asylum.